 Fiona MacMillan (Re-appointed from 1 Jan 2015 – 31 Dec 2018)

 Ms. MacMillan is a communications and public affairs consultant.
 She was Public Affairs Officer at the Arts Council (2008-2011) and press officer for Cinemagic (1993-1995) and the Northern Ireland Film Council (1993-1995).
 She was commissioned by Sesame Workshop to project manage Sesame Tree from 2009-2011.
 She was Media and Communications Manager for NI’s largest children’s charity, Barnardo’s, for 11 years.
-Ms. MacMillan has been non-Executive Director of Stratagem NI since 1998.
-She holds an M.A.
-(Hons) in Modern History and Politics from the University of Edinburgh and a post-graduate diploma in Journalism Studies from the University of Ulster.
-Ms MacMillan volunteered with the “Yes 2 AV” campaign in the May 2011 referendum.
+Ms. MacMillan has been non-Executive Director of Stratagem NI since 1998 and is company secretary of Stratint.
+Fiona is a member of the Advisory Committee for Northern Ireland of Ofcom and a guest lecturer on the masters degree in Arts Management at QUB.
+A joint owner of the Carnegie library on the Oldpark Road in Belfast she is working to restore the building for community use.
+She has an M.A.
+(Hons) in Modern History and Politics from the University of Edinburgh and a post-graduate diploma in Journalism Studies from the Ulster University.

 Dr McKeown founded the West Belfast Film Festival in 1995 which later became the Belfast Film Festival in 2001.
 He currently serves on the Board of the Festival.
 He has co-written a feature film, H3, and has written and directed several short films including Private Day of Reflection, When the Summit is Shrouded in Mist, We Won’t Be Kept Down Easy and The Visit.
 He also produced the short film I gCillín an Bhaís.
 Dr McKeown was Project Coordinator with Coiste na nLarchimi from 1998 – 2007.
 He is a regular commentator in the media, speaking on a range of cultural, current and political affairs.
 Dr McKeown has canvassed on behalf of Sinn Féin.